 1. You Are a Freelancer

-The most common example of a difficult graphic design client is they think you work for them.
+The most common example of a problematic graphic design client is they think you work for them.
 But the reality is you work with them.
-If the client you are currently working with is acting like your boss, then you need to remind them they are not your employer and you work with them, not for them.
+If the client you are currently working with is acting like your boss, you need to remind them they are not your employer and you work with them, not for them.

 Then I tell them how happy I am with the decision to become a freelancer and how you do not have to work for anyone because you work with clients and not for them.
 You do not need to tell them the same story but tell them your version of why you decided to become a freelancer and tell how empowering being a freelancer is.